Scarabaeus1033/NEXAH-CODEX/🧭 NEXAH NAVIGATOR (eng).md

 	•	Visuals for most modules are located in the visuals/ directory
 	•	Mathematical layer is fully under GRAND-CODEX/codex-mathematics/
 	•	Main documentation: README.md, roadmap.md, manifest.md
-	•	All modules can be read independently, but are often interlinked by numbers, symbols or locations
+	•	All modules can be read independently, but are often interlinked by numbers, symbols, or locations

 “The Codex is not a book.
 It is a field.
 And each module is a gate.”